The GeometricKernels Package: Heat and Mat\'ern Kernels for Geometric Learning on Manifolds, Meshes, and Graphs: The GeometricKernels Package

 One can use approximate finite-dimensional feature maps for many purposes.
 They are particularly helpful, for instance, to efficiently---that is, without incurring cubic costs---obtain an approximate sample from a Gaussian process $f \~[GP](0, k)$ via

-Note that we provide a special convenience utilities for efficiently sampling Gaussian process priors in the \mintinline{python}{sampling} subpackage.
-Throughout the package, care is taken to ensure that the computation of the map $x \-> \v\phi(x)$ is done in a fully-automatically-differentiable manner.
+We provide convenience utilities for efficiently sampling Gaussian process priors in the \mintinline{python}{sampling} subpackage.
+Throughout, care is taken to ensure that computation of the map $x \-> \v\phi(x)$ is done in a fully-automatically-differentiable manner.
+For more on feature maps, see the appendices.